Covid-19: Restrictions and admission policy

-The Admissions Office will continue to process all applications for admission on the professional master programmes and the related master courses.
-During this uncertain and challenging time, we at the Admissions Office will do our best to help, guide and answer your questions.
+The Admissions Office at the Faculty of Health and Medical Sciences will continue to process all applications for admission on the professional master programmes and the related master courses.
+We do our best to help, guide and answer your questions.

-To accommodate the uncertainty, we have made a temporary cancellation policy and will try to be as flexible as possible in the admission process.
+To accommodate the uncertainty following the corona pandemic, we have made a temporary cancellation policy and will try to be as flexible as possible in the admission process.

 For questions and concerns, please contact us via firstname.lastname@example.org